voxpupuli/puppet-cron/README.md

 ### cron::job::multiple

-cron:job::multiple creates a file in `/etc/cron.d` with multiple cron jobs configured in it.
+`cron:job::multiple` creates a file in `/etc/cron.d` with multiple cron jobs configured in it.
 It allows specifiying the following parameters:

   * `ensure`      - optional - defaults to "present"
-  * `jobs`        - required - a hash of multiple cron jobs using a simliar structure as cron::job
+  * `jobs`        - required - a hash of multiple cron jobs using a similar structure as `cron::job`-parameters
   * `environment` - optional - defaults to ""
   * `mode`        - optional - defaults to "0644"